rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     Now, brothers and sisters, about times and dates we do not need to write to you, for you know very well that the day of the Lord will come like a thief in the night.

-The "amillenium" view is by definition *not* millennial.
+The "amillennium" view is by definition *not* millennial.
 And perhaps we shouldn't dignify millennialism as a theological category.
 E.g., we don't call Calvinists *aarminians*, nor do we refer to Augustine as *apelagian*, and we never refer to Orthodox Christian doctrine as *anestorian* or *aarian*<sup>[?](https://www.youtube.com/watch?app=desktop&v=Dd7FixvoKBw&t=1m43s)</sup>.

-A **not millenial** view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.
+A **not millennial** view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.